mattermost/docs/source/install/transport-encryption/config-cluster.rst

   $ chmod +x /opt/mattermost/bin/pre_start.sh

-Open the systemd unit file of Mattermost and search for ``Type=Notify``, after it enter a ``ExecStartPre`` script that will be executed before Mattermost itself is started:
+Open the systemd unit file of Mattermost and search for ``Type=Notify``.
+After this, enter a ``ExecStartPre`` script that will be executed before Mattermost itself is started:

 .. code-block:: none